Australian Payments Council

 The Australian Payments Council is the strategic coordination body for the payments industry.
 It promotes industry collaboration and engages directly with the Reserve Bank of Australia’s Payments System Board (PSB).

 The Payments Council also encourages and facilitates strategic alignment between the payments industry and the Payments System Board on significant payments issues and initiatives.

-The Council membership comprises senior executives drawn from a broad community of payments organisations including financial institutions, card schemes, major retailers and other payment service providers as well as the Australian Payments Clearing Association (APCA) and the Reserve Bank of Australia (RBA).
+The Council has an independent non-executive chairman and 13 members each drawn from a broad community of payments organisations that include financial institutions, card schemes, major retailers and other payment service providers as well as the Australian Payments Clearing Association (APCA) and the Reserve Bank of Australia (RBA).
 Robert Milliner acts as the independent non-executive chairman of the Council.